unjs/jiti/README.md

 const resolvedPath = jiti.resolve("./src");
 ```

-You can also pass options as second argument:
+You can also pass options as the second argument:

 ```js
 const jiti = createJiti(import.meta.url, { debug: true });